TheEarnest/Seasonal-Prediction/docs/SP_Tropical_Atlantic_SST.markdown

-# Seasonal-Prediction on SST (ALT3) of the tropic Atlantic
+# Seasonal Prediction on SST (ALT3) of the tropic Atlantic

 * ALT3 (20W-0W, 3S-3N) (pic of climatology)